Victoria-Samboco/solarkat_docs/docs/source/usage.rst

 backup_model_data (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This step backups the MODEL_DATA of the original MS before processing.
 This is done just in case we want to compare the model of the main field before and after removing the inpluence of the Sun in the data.
 What this step does is basicaly renaming the MODEL_DATA column.
+You can use this step if you want to preserve the initial model_data of the original field for future use (for example for conparison with the improved model).

 - `ms`:
 - `oldname`: MODEL_DATA